-If you are a UCSF cancer patient and would like to meet with a dietitian on a one-on-one basis, requests for appointments can be made by calling 415-502-5547.
+If you are a UCSF cancer patient and would like to meet with a dietitian on a one-on-one basis, requests for appointments can be made through the UCSF oncology practice where you are being seen or by calling 415-885-3693.
 The services are open to UCSF cancer patients at no charge, although donations are appreciated.

 A dietitian is available Monday through Friday between 9 am and 5 pm at both the UCSF Mt.
 Zion and UCSF Mission Bay campuses.